Sjeiti/ronvalstarnl/src/data/markdown/post_randomness-in-generative-code.md

 True randomness can only come from the real physical world.
 Like the atmospheric noise used by [random.org](https://www.random.org/) or Cloudflare's [lava lamps](https://www.cloudflare.com/learning/ssl/lava-lamp-encryption/).
 You can let your computer use a [special electronic circuit board](https://en.m.wikipedia.org/wiki/Hardware_random_number_generator) that derives the numbers from real life, not from ones and zeroes.

-## Perlin noise

-True randomness is very useful for encryption and other security related matters.
-But for things like terrain generation predictability is really essential, you don't want the ground under your feet to change when you look away.

-You can put random numbers in a grid to get a noise field.
-This is a bit coarse for a terrain, but we can space the points out a bit and interpolate between them to create a more even floor.
-Do it a couple of times with a smaller period and a smaller amplitude, add it all together and you have something called Perlin noise.

-The variant we use for the movement is Simplex noise.
-This is a newer version that works better in higher dimensions.

-So terrain generation is what interpolated noise is used for most, but it also works extremely well on creating lifelike movement.
-Simple movement can be a single value change over time, so we only need a single dimension of noise to calculate it.